 Responsibilities and role of each partner during the separation period

 Take control of your emotions; allow reasoning to take center stage at this time.
-It explains the difference between maturity and immaturity in resolving your marriage conflicts.

 Being respectful and kind during your separation will play a major role in reconciling your marriage and would also ensure that your kids are protected from being emotionally scarred.